Manawyrm/AnotterKiosk/README.md

 Open the [`kioskbrowser.ini`](https://github.com/Manawyrm/AnotterKiosk/blob/main/kiosk_skeleton/boot/firmware/kioskbrowser.ini) file in a text editor and change everything to your needs.
 More complex WiFi setups (like WPA2-Enterprise) can be configured by creating a wpa_supplicant.conf.
 Adding your own SSH keys can be done by creating a authorized_keys file.
 If you want to use the autossh tunneling features, copy an SSH private key as either "id_rsa" or "id_ed25519".
+The splash screen can be customized by replacing (or entirely removing) `splash.png`.

 ## HTTP watchdog functionality
 Browsers are complex, networks are unstable and software can be buggy.